domchristie/optimistic-ui-hotwire-rails/README.md

 ## Extending `OptimisticFormController` with Helpers

-And you can extend the `OptimisticFormController` to provide rendering helpers.
+Extend `OptimisticFormController` to provide rendering helpers.
 In addition to `params`, optimistic actions also get access to the `controller`.
 So to add simple formatting:

 ```js
 import OptimisticFormController from "controllers/optimistic_form_controller"